Wumbobfuscation/Wumbobfuscation/README.md

 Detailed analysis of Portable Executable (PE) parsing techniques used to return pointers to Windows API functions to avoid calling them directly in code.

+The C/C++ code exemplifying the obfuscation tehniques below was originally written by [Sektor7 Institute](https://institute.sektor7.net/) within their [Malware Development Intermediate](https://institute.sektor7.net/courses/rto-maldev-intermediate) course.
+The explanations and analysis of the code are my own.

 ### Export Directory
 Within each DLL header is an Export Directory structure.
 The Export Directory is a double-linked list where the function name pointed to in the `AddressOfNames` field points to its Relative Virtual Address (RVA) stored in `AddressOfFunctions` and its ordinal number stored in `AddressOfNameOrdinals`: